 Mask dance is a tradition dating back approx. 4,000 years and which has been used in Greenland over the years to provide entertainment on long and cold winter nights.
-The dancers were typically widows or orphans, who entertained the town or the village’s inhabitants in return for something to eat.
 When Greenland was colonised, mask dance was forbidden by Christianity.
 But the tradition was maintained in secret in the far north and in western Greenland.

 There can be one or several dancers in each mask dance.
 Dancers paint their face, sometimes put things in their mouth or cord around their head so that they are not recognised.
 The dancers may also use objects from animals such as bones, claws or shrivelled-up parts of dead animals to accentuate a scary effect.
 The most common colours used in face painting are black, white and red.
 The colours can be interpreted as different symbols.
 Black can be construed as symbolising the spiritual world, the spirits of both forefathers and dead animals.
 It’s a mystical and magical world that we are unable to see and explain, and which is also represented in amulets, for example.
 Red may symbolise blood, love and temperament, and white may be a symbol of purity or respect for forefathers.
 Our forefathers are present with the dancer and can provide help and support.
 White is also symbolic of our forefathers’ struggle for the right to live here, and the fact that, without them, we would not be here.